Deipnosophistae: Contents

 Prosopographical investigation, however, has shown the possibility of identifying several guests with real persons from other sources;

 the Ulpian in the dialog has also been linked to the renowned jurist's father.

 The work is invaluable for providing fictionalized information about the Hellenistic literary world of the leisured class during the Roman Empire.
 To the majority of modern readers, even more useful is the wealth of information provided in the Deipnosophistae about earlier Greek literature.
 In the course of discussing classic authors, the participants make quotations, long and short, from the works of about 700 earlier Greek authors and 2,500 separate writings, many of them otherwise unrecorded (such as the swallow song of Rhodes).
 Food and wine, luxury, music, sexual mores, literary gossip and philology are among the major topics of discussion, and the stories behind many artworks such as the Venus Kallipygos are also transmitted in its pages.

+Characters

+In addition to the narrator Athenaeus, the Deipnosophistae includes several characters.
+This includes Aemilian of Mauretania, Alcides of Alexandria, Amoebeus, Arrian, Cynulcus, Daphnus of Ephesus, Democritus of Nicomedia, Dionysocles, Galen of Pergamum, Larensius, Leonides of Elis, Magnus, Masurius, Myrtilus of Thessaly, Palamedes the Eleatic, Philadelphus of Ptolemais, Plutarch of Alexandria, Pontian of Nicomedia, Rufinus of Nicaea, Ulpian of Tyre, Varus, and Zoilus.